1. Home

 • If you prefer to get each vaccine at a different time, you can do that too, and there’s no waiting period between them.
 It’s important to stay up-to-date on your vaccines to stay protected this season.
 If you have questions about these vaccines, talk to your healthcare provider or pharmacist.

-Band together to flight flu and COVID-19 San Bernardino County
+Banded together to flight the flu and COVID19.
+San Bernardino county. with a Band-Aid shaped like a heart.

 GET YOUR FREE FLU SHOT TODAY!